ga-wdi-boston/sql-references-diagnostic/README.md

 ### Question 4

+Write a query to
-Retrieve the names and appointment times for everyone seeing Dr. Hubbard.
+ retrieve the names and appointment times for everyone seeing Dr. Hubbard.
+Then, write another to
-Retrieve the Doctors' names and appointment times for Marsha Wilcox.
+ retrieve the Doctors' names and appointment times for Marsha Wilcox.
 Save your code in `scripts/select_appointments.sql`.

-You can test your work by running `psql sql-crud -f <script name>.[p]sql`.
+You can test your work by entering the PSQL console and running `\i path/to/your_script.(p)sql`

-Commit and push your changes, and submit a pull request.
+Commit and push your changes, and then submit a pull request.

-Submit a pull request.